pdonadeo/rofi-web-search/README.md

 The script can be configured editing the first couple of lines.
 You can choose the browser to use and the search engine.

-Supported browsers are Google Chrome and Firefox.
+Supported browsers are Google Chrome, Firefox, Brave, and Chromium.
 Supported search engines are Google and DuckDuckGo.
 Just open the script and edit the two variables `SEARCH_ENGINE` and `BROWSER` at the geginning of the script.